FlashFunders/flash_flow/README.md

 you're doing if you use this.
 The `merge_branch` always gets force pushed at the end, this option has nothing to do with that.

+#### --release-notes <hours>
+Lists all the stories that have been deployed to production in the last <hours> hours.
+Only relevant if you run --prod-deploy when you deploy.

 #### --config-file FILE_PATH
 This tells flash_flow how to find the configuration file.
 If you just put the file in config/flash_flow.yml you will never need this option.

 #### --prod-deploy
-Passing this option makes every other option useless (except for the --config-file), because this is the only time flash_flow doesn't do all the merging and pushing and notifying.
-This option just calls "IssueTracker#production_deploy".
-If you have Pivotal Tracker configured it will look at all stories associated with branches, and if that branch is deployed to `master_branch` it will add a comment to the story about it having been deployed to production.
+If you have Pivotal Tracker configured it will look at all stories associated with branches, and if that branch is deployed to `master_branch` it will add a comment to those stories that says "Deployed to production on MM/DD/YY at XX:XX".
+This is meant to be used right after every deploy to your production environment.
+The acceptance branch will not be re-built in this case.

+#### --review-deploy
+If you have Pivotal Tracker configured it will look at all stories associated with branches, and if that branch is deployed to `acceptance_branch` it will mark any finished stories as delivered.
+This is best used right after every deploy to your acceptance environment.
+The acceptance branch will not be re-built in this case.

 ### Merge conflicts
 When we first started using flash_flow, if your branch had a merge conflict you were out of luck.
 You had to wait for